 What type of meat is best for meatball sliders?

-Ground beef is a classic choice, but turkey, chicken, or even a mix of meats can also yield delicious results.
-Each meat brings its unique flavor and texture to the sliders.
+Ground beef is the classic pick, but turkey, chicken, or a mix work great too.
+Each meat adds its own flavor and texture.

 Can I make meatballs ahead of time and freeze them?

-Yes, meatballs can be made ahead of time and frozen.
-Simply line them on a baking sheet, freeze until solid, then transfer to a freezer bag.
-Reheat by baking or sautéing before serving.
+Yes—freeze meatballs on a tray until solid, then move to a bag.
+Reheat by baking or sautéing before you assemble sliders.

 How do I prevent meatballs from falling apart?